web-ridge/react-native-use-form/README.md

   </a>
 </p>

-Simple form library for React Native with great UX for developer and end-user api and some code based on the amazing library [wsmd/react-native-use-form](https://github.com/wsmd/react-native-use-form)
+Simple form library for React Native with great UX for developer and end-user api and some code inspired by [wsmd/react-native-use-form](https://github.com/wsmd/react-native-use-form)

 - Autoscroll to next fields with keyboard